RBI authorises BharatPe to operate as an online payment aggregator

 Indian fintech unicorn BharatPe announced that it has received in-principle authorisation from the Reserve Bank of India to operate as an online payment aggregator.
-The approval has been given to BharatPe’s parent company which is called Resilient Payments Private Limited.
+The approval has been given Resilient Payments Private Limited, a subsidiary of BharatPe which is registered by the name of Resilient Innovations Private Limited.

 Commenting on this development, Nalin Negi who is the interim CEO of the company, said, “We are really excited to receive the in-principle approval for the Online Payment Aggregator License and are thankful to the regulators for entrusting their faith in us.
 At BharatPe, we have been committed to empowering offline merchants and kirana store owners in the country and have already built a network of 1 crore merchants across 400+ cities.”